 c) Metallurgical assays.

-It only seems right that the materials you send in should be assayed.
-This is scientific testing that determines what types of metals are present in your scrap dental work and in what quantities.
+What you want is for your items to be assayed.
+This is scientific testing that determines precisely what types of metals are present in your scrap and in what quantities.

 d) Make sure you're paid for other metals besides just gold.

-If an assay is performed, make sure that you'll receive payment for all of the different types of precious metals that your dental work actually contains.
-Some companies only pay out for gold, even though most precious dental alloys contain platinum, palladium and silver too.
+If an assay is performed, make sure that you'll receive payment for all of the different types of precious metals that your dental work contains (primarily gold, silver, palladium and platinum).
+Some companies only pay out for gold, and that's a rip-off.

 Be sure to compare the payout rates offered by the different buyers you're considering.
 Their websites usually feature some sort of "payout calculator."

-- To make an accurate comparison between companies, it doesn't necessarily matter what information you enter, just as long as you enter the exact same details at each website.
+- To make an accurate comparison between companies, it doesn't necessarily matter what information you enter into their calculator, just as long as you enter the exact same details at each website.

-Obviously you're looking for the company that offers the highest rate (our check found payouts that seemed to run from 70 to 90% of the "spot" price of the metal, see above).
-Consider not being able to find any sort of payout rate information a giant red flag.
+Obviously you're looking for the company that offers the highest rate.
+Our check of websites found payouts that ranged from 70 to 90% of the "spot" price of the metal involved.

-- Most companies evaluate your materials and then based on this determination offer you a payout for them.
+- Most companies first evaluate your materials.
+And then based on this determination, offer you a payout for them.

 We'd feel comfortable with this scenario.
-It suggests that a very accurate testing process did take place.
+It suggests that very accurate testing did take place.

-- Not so sure. - Other companies state that their evaluation is made, as well as a payout, in as little as 24 hours after the items are received.
-If you decide against taking their payout offer, your items are returned intact.
+- Not so sure. - Other companies state that their evaluation is made and a payout calculated in as little as 24 hours after the items are received.
+If you decide against taking their offer, your items are returned intact.

-While the testing in this case may be quite accurate (we don't know, but we don't see how), we'd have more confidence in the previous scenario.
+While the testing in this case may be quite accurate, we don't see how.

 c) Local buyers / Refiners.

-Don't overlook the case that you may have a local precious metal refiner in your own city.
-If so, you can deal locally and still likely get a professional assay and preferred rate.
+Don't overlook the case that you may have a local precious metal refiner right in your own city.
+All it takes to find out is a quick web search or a look in the telephone book.
+If so, you can get the convenience of dealing locally yet still get a professional assay and preferred rate.

 Full menu for topic Dental Crowns -